coderefinery/train-the-trainer/content/lesson-development.md

  2. brainstorm rough ideas
  3. Start from learning objectives.
 Write down 1-3 overarching learning objectives for the lesson.
-    - think of the things your learners will be able to do at the end of the lesson.
+    - Think of the things your learners will be able to do at the end of the lesson.
 Think simple!
 The simpler the better.
 Think of three main points they will remember, of which maybe one or two are a concrete skill.